 The General Characteristics of Madhubani Paintings: An Indian Folk Art!

-An introduction to Madhubani Paintings of India!
+An introduction to The Madhubani Paintings of India

-Madhubani art has its roots in the Mithila region of Bihar state in Northern India.
+Madhubani art has its roots, in the Mithila region, of Bihar state, in Northern India.

-It is also practised in Nepal which is very close to Bihar geographically.
+It is also practised in Nepal, which is very close to Bihar geographically.

-Traditionally Madhubani art is done on various festivals, rituals during weddings, child birth and other special occasions or simply to decorate the walls.
+Traditionally Madhubani art is done on various festivals, rituals during weddings, child birth, and other special occasions, or simply to decorate the walls.

-Basic characteristics of Madhubani Paintings!
+Basic characteristics of Madhubani Paintings

-- Madhubani art has different styles, namely Bharni.
-Katchni, Tantrik, Godna, Kohbar.
+- Madhubani art has different styles, namely Bharni, Katchni, Tantrik, Godna, Kohbar.

 - Bamboo plants, Tulsi plants, mango leaves, lotus flower, Banyan and Peepal trees and other flora, fauna also have their significance in Madhubani art.

-- These may include dry rice powder or paste, vermillion, turmeric powder, sandalwood powder and other natural colours extracted from flower and fruits.
+- These may include dry rice powder or paste, vermillion, turmeric powder, sandalwood powder, and other natural colours, extracted from flower and fruits.

-- One very popular way of doing this art is covering the edge of a thin wooden twig with a little piece of cotton and then draw with water and Ocher soil (Geru mitti in Hindi) Paste.
+- One very popular way of doing this art, is covering the edge of a thin wooden twig with a little piece of cotton, and then draw with water and Ocher soil (Geru mitti in Hindi) Paste.

 - Since Madhubani paintings have been admired by many art lovers globally, nowadays permanent colours are used to create designs on canvas, fabrics, wall hangings and others.

-Basic characteristics of Mdhubani art!
+Basic characteristics of the Madhubani art

-- Madhubani art is a combination of certain floral and geometrical designs and they also give a two dimensional view.
+- Madhubani art is a combination of certain floral, and geometrical designs, and they also give a two dimensional view.

 - Generally no space is left empty.

-- Whatever space is left after drawing the main subject, whether to show a wedding, a bride or bridegroom garlanding each other, a peacock or a fish or any other thing--the rest of the space is filled with flowers. leaves design, or any other geometrical design.
+- Whatever space is left after drawing the main subject, whether to show a wedding, a bride or bridegroom garlanding each other, a peacock, or a fish, or any other thing--the rest of the space is filled with flowers, leaves design, or any other geometrical design.

-- Usually a border is drawn all along the painting.
-This could be square, round, rectangular or any other shape but everything is within a well decorated border.
+- Usually, a border is drawn all along the painting.
+This could be square, round, rectangular, or any other shape, but everything is within a well decorated border.

 Madhubani paintings, source: you tube

-Madhubani art is still relevant and valuable!
+Madhubani art is still Relevant and Valuable

 - Madhubani art is no different.
-But it has evolved and that too with a purpose.
+But it has evolved, and that too with a purpose.

-- It is so heartening to see the present day artists of this beautiful and great tradition focussing on burning social or political issues of today.
+- It is so heartening, to see the present day artists, of this beautiful and great tradition, focussing on burning social, or political issues of today.

-- By this medium they try to convey a message to the people and the institutions.
+- By this medium, they try to convey a message to the people, and the institutions.

-- Madhubani paintings based on womens's issues, reforestation, environment, about plant and animal life make them relevant and valuable in today's context as well.
+- Madhubani paintings based on womens's issues, reforestation, environment, about plant and animal life, make them relevant and valuable, in today's context as well.

-- One very noteworthy effort by the artists in this direction was making Madhubani paintings on big trees so people do not cut it.
+- One very noteworthy effort, by the artists in this direction, was making Madhubani paintings on big trees so people do not cut it.

 Traditionally only women were involved in this folk art.
 But now it is being done by men folks as well.

-As other art forms , it is being carried on from one generation to the other .
+As other art forms , it is being carried on from one generation, to the other .

-It would not be wrong to say that this art form is now highly commercialised and not confined to a village or a particular region.
+It would not be wrong to say, that this art form is now highly commercialised, and not confined to a village or a particular region.

-The Handicrafts organisations of the government provides all the necessary assistance to provide raw materials and to market the finished work.
-Such that it becomes as a source of non agricultural income for many families in rural areas related to this traditional folk art.
+The Handicrafts organisations of the government, provides all the necessary assistance to provide raw materials, and to market the finished work.
+Such that, it becomes as a source of non agricultural income, for many families in rural areas, related to this traditional folk art.

-Madhubani paintings, source: You tube
+Madhubani paintings on the Railway Station Walls, source: You tube

 Are you familiar with Madhubani art and paintings?